byronbenharris/reinforcement-learning-trajectory-optimization/README.md

-`/code/rksolvers.py` contains all code implementing the Runga-Kutta solver, `/code/solar.py` implements classes for modeling the solar system and space missions, `/code/rlenvs.py` formalizes tensorflow environments (the language of reinforcement learning) using the solar classes, `/code/train.py` is a runnable script for training and saving models, and finally `/code/test.py` is another runnable script which tests fully-trained models to see how well they work.
+`/code/rksolvers.py` contains all code implementing the Runga-Kutta solver, `/code/solar.py` implements classes for modeling the solar system and space missions, `/code/rlenvs.py` formalizes tensorflow environments (the language of reinforcement learning) using the solar classes, `/code/agents.py` implements the foundation of Deep-Q Networks (it's adapted from [fakemonk1's lunar lander](github.com/fakemonk1/Reinforcement-Learning-Lunar_Lander/blob/master/Lunar_Lander.pybut) has some important changes to handle continuous action spaces), `/code/train.py` is a runnable script for training and saving models, and finally `/code/test.py` is another runnable script which tests fully-trained models to see how well they work.

-The `/models/` subdirectory contains fully trained models that have been saved for later use and `/plots/` contains images saved from training. `/resources/` contains the presentation materials for the project.
+The `/saved/` subdirectory contains the weights, training metrics, and plots for each model. `/resources/` contains the presentation materials for the project.
+`/archive/` contains miscellaneous deprecated materials.

-This was created as my final project for PHYS 416 at Rice University in Spring 2021.
+This was created as a final project for PHYS 416 at Rice University in Spring 2021.

 ## Installation